brief-ds/brief-ds.github.io/_posts/2025-07-14-arm64-ldr-and-str.md

 var2: .word 6
 ```

-It would still return decimal number 6:
+It would still return the number 6:

 ```sh
 $ as -o ldr.o ldr.s